-This summary paper cannot reproduce the richness of detail contained in the full study [1], but five salient elements are summarized here:
+This summary cannot reproduce the richness of detail contained in the full study [1], but five salient elements are summarized here:

-• population prospects;
+- population prospects;

-- economic growth;
+- · economic growth;

 - energy intensity;

-- technological advance; and
+- · technological advance; and

-- the energy resource base.
+- · the energy resource base.

-To the industrialisation process, which continues in many countries, have been added four further structural transformations:
+To the industrialization process, which continues in many countries, have been added four further structural transformations:

-- urbanisation; - the transition from non-commercial to commercial forms of energy; - more convenient, cleaner and flexible forms of energy essentially increased "quality"; and - decreasing energy intensity (the specific energy needs per unit of economic activity decline with economic development).
+- urbanization; - the transition from noncommercial to commercial forms of energy; - more convenient, cleaner, and flexible forms of energy essentially increased quality; and - decreasing energy intensity (the specific energy needs per unit of economic activity decline with economic development).

-These transformations began in the most developed parts of the world, and have spread globally, but there remain significant differences between regions.
-Such structural shifts are generally least advanced in developing countries where population is expected to grow rapidly in future.
+These transformations began in the most developed parts of the world and have spread globally, but there remain significant differences between regions.
+Such structural shifts are generally least advanced in developing countries where population is expected to grow rapidly.